-Open to writers of all genres, and to all readers!
-Drop in to our free writing/reading-related programs one Sunday afternoon a month at the High Point Public Library, 901 N. Main Street, High Point, NC 27262 (map), from 2-4pm.
+Open to writers and readers of all genres!
+Drop in to our free writing-related programs, held most often on Sunday afternoons from 2-4pm at the High Point Public Library, 901 N. Main Street, High Point, NC 27262 (map).
 Doors open at 1:30.
 On occasion, we do hold events elsewhere in the area, and on other days of the week.